Building a business case for adopting EVs and sustainable fleet strategies

 Table of contents

 A guide for outlining your plan to reduce your fleet’s operating costs and carbon emissions.

-In 2019, Amazon co-founded the Climate Pledge – a commitment to become net-zero carbon by 2040.
-Since its inception, hundreds of businesses and organizations, including Geotab, have signed the pledge to do their part in creating a more sustainable future.
-Geotab is also committed to help our customers reduce their carbon footprint by enabling them to adopt sustainable fleet strategies.
+In 2019, Amazon co-founded the Climate Pledge — a commitment to become net-zero carbon by 2040.
+Since its inception, hundreds of businesses and organisations, including Geotab, have signed the pledge to do their part in creating a more sustainable future.
+Geotab is also committed to helping our customers reduce their carbon footprint by enabling them to adopt sustainable fleet strategies.

 The first step for successfully implementing these strategies is to create a business case that lays out the costs and benefits associated with becoming more sustainable, as well as the specific tactics you will use to meet your carbon reduction goals.

 We have created a workbook that will help you create your own business case in order to start adopting electric vehicles (EVs) and sustainable fleet strategies.
 It includes writing prompts and examples of fleets that have successfully implemented some of these strategies.
 Use this workbook to get started.